oroconnor/oroconnor/Portfolio/RoeJan.md

 ## Roe Jan Watershed Community

-I did contract work for this group through the Bard Center for Environmental Sciences and Humanities.
+I did contract work for this [watershed community group](https://www.roejanwatershed.org) through the Bard Center for Environmental Sciences and Humanities.

 - Cleaned and organized past monitoring data.
 - Rebuilt Shiny App that allowed exploration of the water quality data, including calculation and interpretation of water bacteria advisory levels.